Swallowing after chest radiotherapy

 - Build Up

 Other high calorie food supplements are available on prescription.
-Ask your specialist nurse or dietician to advise you.
+Ask your specialist nurse or dietitian to advise you.
 The soreness usually gets better within a few weeks of your treatment finishing, but this depends on how much treatment you've had.

 - Liquid medicines

 - Gargles with aspirin

 You could take painkillers about half an hour before meals to make eating less uncomfortable.